top of page

 • Policy changes that prioritize equity in small business development

 We urge policymakers, community leaders, and allies to recognize the critical role Minority Business Development Centers play—not just as service providers but as engines of social and economic equity.
-The fight for economic justice demands we resist austerity measures that disproportionately harm marginalized communities and instead invest in building infrastructure that empowers all entrepreneurs.
+The fight for economic justice demands we resist austerity measures that disproportionately harm marginalized communities.
+Instead, we must invest in building infrastructure that empowers all entrepreneurs.

 Entrepreneurs, business owners, and community supporters: unite in demanding the restoration and expansion of minority business resources in Washington.
 Your voices matter in shaping an inclusive economic future.